warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 2.1.1 (26 OCT 2016) =

+The 2.1.0 update fixed a ton of issues, but it also introduced a few bugs as well.
+We've been getting your reports and working as quickly as possible around the clock to get these fixed.
+This should fix almost everything that has been reported so far.

+*Maintenance:*

+* Fixed the share count issue.
+We had reports that share counts were not updating on some of the sites.
+* Added versioning to the admin scripts and styles.
+This will prevent users from having to clear browser cache when the files are modified in an update.
+* Added a counter to the Pinterest description field as we've discovered that Pinterest cuts off descriptions around 140 characters on share buttons.
+* Changed the hover detection method to avoid conflicts across different versions of jQuery for when users are manually declaring a version of jQuery different from what is bundled into WordPress core.
+* Added a CSS rule for the aligncenter class so the hover Pinit function will keep centered images centered.
+* Fixed a minor Javascript error in the cache rebuild process.

 = 2.1.0 (24 OCT 2016) =

 This update has been an intensely focused effort to eliminate bugs and maximize the compatibility of our plugin with all other plugins and themes.
 We also want to give a big shout out to Rob Neu for helping us audit through the code and make many of these improvements.